andersfischernielsen/eba/README.md

 See the `--help` EBA parameter for more options.

+The `--dunlockaut` and `--dlockaut` parameters run [Monitor Template](https://github.com/andersfischernielsen/Finding-Resource-Manipulation-Bugs-with-Monitor-Automata-on-the-Example-of-the-Linux-Kernel)-based bug checkers expressed as monitor state machines on the input.
+The `--dlock` and `--dunlock` parameters run pre-existing CTL-based bug checkers on the input.

 ### Hows does it work?

-It combines side-effect analysis and model-checking, check the website for more info: [http://www.iagoabal.eu/eba/](http://www.iagoabal.eu/eba/)
+It combines side-effect analysis and model-checking, check [http://www.iagoabal.eu/eba/](http://www.iagoabal.eu/eba/) and [Monitor Templates](https://github.com/andersfischernielsen/Finding-Resource-Manipulation-Bugs-with-Monitor-Automata-on-the-Example-of-the-Linux-Kernel) for more details.

 ### Does it really find bugs?